knuxfanwin8/screenshotsorter/README.md

 ## What does it do

 This is a small bash application designed to sort screenshots into folders named YYYY-MM, kinda like ShareX.
 It also renames the files to "Screenshot_(rising number)".
-That behaviour can be cut out by commenting out one line.

 ## How to use it